Want to stop smoking in 28 days?

 Doctor and Nurse Available

-We are pleased to announce that we will be offering a sit and wait emergency clinic on Saturday mornings 10.00 am to 1.00 pm from 6th September 2014.
+We are pleased to announce there is a sit and wait emergency only clinic on Saturday mornings from 10.00 am to 1.00 pm.

-If you need to contact us for urgent problems on a Saturday please call on 01227 469333 or pop into the Medical Centre and speak to the receptionist between 10am and 1pm.
+If you need to contact us for urgent problems on a Saturday please call on 01227 469333 or pop into the Medical Centre and speak to the receptionist.